Alexandros22/TestFlask/README.md

 This is an application that browse directories and shows simple html pages.
-Created from tutorial pages in web and the purpose is to learn and develop apps with Flask.
+Created from tutorial pages in web and the purpose is to learn and develop apps with Flask and test them with Jenkins.

 To run the app we need to have install: